mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> In programming, if someone tells you “you’re overcomplicating it,” they’re either 10 steps behind you or 10 steps ahead of you.
+> In programming, if someone tells you "you’re overcomplicating it," they’re either 10 steps behind you or 10 steps ahead of you.

 *Andrew Clark*